br-automation-com/awesome-B-R/README.md

 * [OpcUaSamples](https://github.com/br-automation-com/OpcUaSamples-sample-AS) - Samples for configuration and coding OpcUa in Ansi-C and StructuredText since AS4.1 to the newest AS version with many explainings and hints
 * [demo-br-asyncua](https://github.com/hilch/demo-br-asyncua) - simple example how to get access to B&R PLC with asyncua: Python asyncio based OPC-UA stack
 * [Pvi.py](https://github.com/hilch/Pvi.py) - Python wrapper for B&R Pvi (process visualization interface).
+* [canopen-message-interpreter](https://github.com/hilch/canopen-message-interpreter) - Python script to interpret CAN traces as CANopen messages according to CiA DS301 / V4.2.0.

 ---